Sec-ant/torrefy/README.md

-## This package is still under heavy development, use with caution!!
+## This package is still under heavy development.
+APIs are prone to change.
+Use with caution!!

 <div align="center">
 <img width="200" src="https://user-images.githubusercontent.com/10386119/200158861-0398b9ce-35f6-4516-a79e-95ed1772b10b.svg">